-Representative photo: Hakan Nural / Unsplash
+Representative photo: Hakan Nural/Unsplash

-Safety monitoring before, during and after approval
+Safety follow-up before, during and after approval

-The risk of a serious vaccine-related adverse event is low
+The risk of a vaccine-related serious adverse event is low

 For cases like the COVID-19 vaccine, however, millions of people will receive the drug soon after it is released to the public, and new problems or patterns often emerge more quickly.

-This can lead to two problems.
+This can cause two problems.

-COVID-19 greater risk than vaccine side effects
+COVID-19 a greater risk than vaccine side effects

 Justin Vesser is director of outpatient pharmacy services at the University of Virginia.